-Fish oil has been recognized for its health benefits for humans for centuries.
+Fish oil for pets can be a great addition for a lot of reasons.
+It’s been recognized for its health benefits for humans for centuries.
 Did you know that your pets can benefit from it too?
 But there is a down side.
-Here’s what you need to know to decide if you should give fish oil to your dogs and cats.
+Here’s what you need to know before you decide if you should give fish oil to your dogs and cats.

 It has omega-3 fatty acids, essential to building cells, providing energy and decreasing inflammation.
 Cats, dogs and humans need to eat foods with these fatty acids because their bodies don’t produce enough of them.
 They’re found mostly in cold water fish like salmon and tuna, so giving these supplements provides Omega-3s to the body.